Godcoder696/Flipkart-Spotify-Clone/README.md

-# Basic_Projects
+# Projects
-This is my some of the very basic and initial projects as a web developer !
+These are my some of the projects as a web developer !

 Thanks!